podverse/podverse-ops/README.md

 ### Prod vs Local

-For local development, use the docker-compose.local.yml.
+For local development, use the docker-compose.local.yml file.

-For production deployment, use the docker-compose.prod.yml.
+For production deployment, use the docker-compose.prod.yml file.

 ### Setup environment variables